skip to content

 Remedies available under the Act

-Under section 33 of the Act the following applications may be made to the Environment, Resources and Development Court seeking orders:
+Under section 33 of the Local Nuisance and Litter Control Act 2016 (SA) the following applications may be made to the Environment, Resources and Development Court seeking orders:

 • preventing a person from engaging in conduct that would be a contravention (breach) of the Act;